 "I don't have any faith in the law:" Sheneen McClain discusses son's case moving forward

-For months, Sheneen McClain has waited for the men accused of killing her son to answer a judge.
+For months, Sheneen McClain has waited for the men accused of being responsible for the death of her son to answer to a judge.

 "It would be nice if the criminal part of my son's justice could move forward," McClain said.

-After multiple delays in their arraignments, the five men involved in Elijah McClain's death are expected to enter guilty or not guilty pleas.
+After multiple delays in their arraignments, the five men involved in Elijah McClain's death are expected to enter pleas on Friday.

 McClain says she isn't counting on any of it.